We are a network

 Multiple times per year, AER brings together regions, so that they may stand stronger together, and grow in a space of best practice exchange.

-REGISTER NOW — Agenda 2030: Transforming Regions, Changing the World
+AER General Assembly & Agenda 2030 Conference: Transforming Regions, Changing the World

 28 October - 29 October